TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 When `DataSetMgr` loads `x`, it must ensure that the classes of `x`'s dependencies `y` and `z` are also loaded.
 Because of the way the Java `Classloader`s work, when the `Classloader` loads the class of `x` it will also load the class of `x`'s Scala (but not Python) dependencies, and if `DataSetMgr` invokes `x.requireDS()` it will create an instance of `z` and an instance of `SmvExtModule`; however, it will not create an instance of `y` on the Python side.
 Thus, we must ensure that `y` is loaded now, but `z` is not loaded a second time.

+### Problem 2
+`DataSetMgr` must facilitate `SmvModule` in loading its Python dependencies and resolving them as `SmvExtModulePython`s, but it is desirable that `SmvModule` know nothing about the `DataSetRepo`s or the `DataSetMgr`.

 These 2 problems motivate the distinction of a new responsibility which we will term resolution of `SmvDataSet`s.
 Within a single `DataSetMgr.load`, to resolve an `SmvDataSet` is to

 * Load its canonical class and instance if they have not already been loaded (in this transaction)
 * Resolve its dependencies
 * Return the canonical instance

-By canonical class for an `SmvDataSet` we indicate the `SmvDataSet` class which is actually runnable.
-The canonical class of a subclass `C` of `SmvDataSet` is `C` itself _unless_ `C` is an `SmvExtModule`, in which case it is the `SmvExtModulePython` that corresponds to the same `SmvPyModule`.
+By canonical class for an `SmvDataSet` we indicate the `SmvDataSet` class which is actually runnable, i.e. not an `SmvExtModule`.
+The canonical class of a subclass C of `SmvDataSet` is C itself _unless_ C is an `SmvExtModule`, in which case it is the `SmvExtModulePython` that corresponds to the same `SmvPyModule`.
 By canonical instance we indicate the 'singleton' instance of the class.

 `SmvDataSet`s are already well-suited to walk their own dependency trees recursively, so they can resolve themselves if provided the logic for how and when to load dependencies.
-Empowering `SmvDataSet`s to resolve their own dependencies while being agnostic of the mechanism to do so will also solve problem 1.
+Empowering `SmvDataSet`s to resolve their own dependencies while being agnostic of the mechanism to do so will also solve Problem 2.

 As for the logic for how and when to load dependencies, we will create a class `DataSetResolver` to which `DataSetMgr` delegates this responsibility.
 Particularly, each `DataSetMgr.load` will incur the creation of a new `DataSetResolver` which will track the state for that load transaction, ensuring that only one class loader is created and datasets are only loaded once.